keegoo/keegoo.github.io/_posts/2017-04-24-es6-react-redux-minimute-env-setup.markdown

 Let's say our project folder is called `react_demo`.

-> Following commands are all supposed to be executed under `react-demo` folder !
+> Following commands are all supposed to be executed under `react-demo` folder!

 #### Step 1 - create folder structure